 Studies Aim to Protect Canyon Live Oaks

-In the summer of 2007, District staff noticed dead leaves and bleeding cankers on canyon live oaks in Los Trancos Open Space Preserve.
+In the summer of 2007, staff noticed dead leaves and bleeding cankers on canyon live oaks in Los Trancos Open Space Preserve.
 Several canyon live oaks subsequently died, and three trees adjacent to the San Andreas Fault Trail were removed or trimmed.
 Mortality of mature canyon live oaks from the SOD pathogen, had not been observed elsewhere in California.

 As part of this same study, bay trees were also removed from around large canyon live oaks along the Ancient Oaks Trail in the Russian Ridge Open Space Preserve.
 Scientists were concerned that visitors climbing these oaks were contributing to SOD infections due to P. ramorum spores on their shoes being transmitted directly to the tree trunks.